 Tinkly synth introduce ‘Even Angels Fall’.
 This is quite a beautiful track, one that was co-written by the late Benjamin Orr and John Kalishes during the early 90’s, it never quite made it to a second solo effort from Ben, the material remains unreleased.
 ‘Holding On’ is another track pitched at AOR, even with the inclusion of sax this one still comes out smelling of roses.

 ‘Love Used To Be A Friend Of Mine’ is giving justice to Jim Capaldi‘s version, first recorded on his 1988 album’ Some Come Running’.
 A very cool rendition.
-‘Secretly Loving You’ adds to the sublime AOR heard this.
+‘Secretly Loving You’ adds to the sublime AOR heard thus far.
 Very easy on the ear.
 The original was written by Darin Scheff, brother of Jason Scheff though it does not appear to have been recorded elsewhere.

 ‘Where Do We Go’ is prime time AOR, pumping bass, exquisite keyboards and that tailor made vocal.
 ‘Taken My Heart Away’ was originally recorded by Norwegian band Lava and can be found on their 1990 album ‘The Rhythm Of Love’.
 This one sounds a lot like late 80’s era Chicago.

 ‘Anywhere You Go’ many will remember as the title track from David Pack‘s 1985 album.
 Always loved that song and great to hear an updated alternative version.
 ‘I’m Not Crying Over You’ was originally recorded by Adrian Gurvitz on his 2000 release ‘No Compromise’.
 It’s an easy going slice of AOR balladry and a great way to finish up.